vmware-tanzu/tanzu-dev-portal/content/blog/tanzu-developer-center-one-year.md

 ---
 date: 2021-06-01
-description: 'What a year it''s been!
-Let''s take a look at what''s changed in the last 12 months, including a new feature launching today!
+description: What a year it's been!
+Let's take a look at what's changed in the last 12 months, including a new feature launching today!

-  '
 lastmod: '2021-06-02'
 tags:
 - Development